charles-uno/charles-uno.github.io/_drafts/2017-11-12-rptq-rix-report.md

 My decklist includes a singleton [[Blighted Woodland]].
 I don't see anyone else registering this card, but I think it's just *good*.
 Under normal circumstances, [[Through the Breach:Breach]]ing a [[Primeval Titan:Titan]] is worth 18 damage. [[Blighted Woodland]] bumps that up to 24, provided my opponent isn't going to win before I untap.

 I've been waffling for weeks on the last two maindeck slots.
-I've tried out [[Woodfall Primus]], [[Hornet Queen]], a 27th land, etc. Eventually, I settled on [[Relic of Progenitus]] as a hedge against matchups that don't care about [[Anger of the Gods:Anger]].
+I've tried out [[Woodfall Primus]], [[Hornet Queen]], [[Emrakul, the Aeons Torn:Emrakul]], a 27th land, etc. Eventually, I settled on [[Relic of Progenitus]] as a hedge against matchups that don't care about [[Anger of the Gods:Anger]].
 I'm not confident that this is correct.
 I sided [[Relic of Progenitus:Relic]] out almost every match.
 The only time I drew it, I misplayed it and it cost me the game!

 The sideboard is largely a holdover from Matthias'[^1] build.
-It has an emphasis on high-impact cards rather than marginal value.
+It has an emphasis on narrow-but-impactful cards rather than marginal value.
 Playing a sideboard card probably costs me a turn; if it only slows my opponent down by a turn, I haven't really accomplished anything.

 [^1]: Matthias *hates* losing to Affinity.

-- [[Ancient Grudge]] is among the most efficient hate cards ever printed, and [MTGGoldfish](mtggoldfish.com/metagame/modern#paper) thinks Affinity is the most prevalent deck right now.
+- [[Ancient Grudge]] is among the most efficient hate cards in Modern, and [MTGGoldfish](mtggoldfish.com/metagame/modern#paper) thinks Affinity is the most prevalent deck right now.
 - [[Gaea's Revenge]] is an obligatory one-of in any deck with [[Summoner's Pact]].
 It clobbers any deck with [[Cryptic Command]].
 It's also passable against Eldrazi Tron, Shadow, and other decks that don't care about [[Anger of the Gods:Anger]].
 - [[Grafdigger's Cage]] shuts down [[Collected Company:Company]]/[[Chord of Calling:Chord]] decks.
 It's also part of the backup plan in case I fail to dodge Storm -- that matchup is *awful*.
 - [[Grim Lavamancer]] made it into the sideboard to deal with Humans, another rough matchup.
 I haven't had a chance to do much testing with it.
 There's a decent chance it's bad.
-- [[Obstinate Baloth]] shuts down Burn and trades with [[Thought-Knot Seer]].
+- [[Obstinate Baloth]] clobbers Burn and trades with [[Thought-Knot Seer]].
 Once in a while you can even [[Summoner's Pact:Pact]] for it in response to [[Liliana of the Veil]]!
 - [[Reclamation Sage]] is the other [[Summoner's Pact:Pact]]-able one-of.
 It's meant for [[Blood Moon]].
 It's also fine against Affinity.

+---

 ### Round 1: Win 2-1 vs Affinity

 **Game 1:** Gabriel wins the roll and dumps six cards onto the board on his first turn.
 One of them may have been a [[Steel Overseer]].
 I lost before taking my third turn.

-**Game 2:** He dumps his hand onto the board again -- maybe he's playing extra [[Memnite]]s?
+**Game 2:** He dumps his hand again, but this time it's not enough.
 I chain T2 [[Explore]] into T3 [[Anger of the Gods:Anger]] into T4 [[Simian Spirit Guide:Guide]]-[[Primeval Titan:Titan]].
 He has [[Dispatch]], but then I play another [[Primeval Titan:Titan]] on T5 to seal the deal.

 **Game 3:** My notes just say, "T1 [[Search for Tomorrow:Search]], T2 [[Ancient Grudge:Grudge]], T3 [[Anger of the Gods:Anger]], T4 [[Through the Breach:Breach]]."